Montana First Nation

 The Montana First Nation (ᐊᑳᒥᕽ, akâmihk) is a First Nations band government in Alberta, Canada.
 It is a Treaty 6 government.
 Formerly the Montana Band of Indians, it is one of four First Nations in the area of Maskwacis.

+The land where the Montana First Nation now sits near Wetaskiwin was originally set aside for the Bobtail Band of Indians.
+When the band was dispersed, the land was abandoned.

+After it lay substantially vacant for a period of time, Little Bear, son of Cree chief Big Bear saw it as a place for his band, which had previously taken up residence in Montana (U.S.).
+Due to support from missionary John Chantler McDoubgall, the land was granted to the Montana Band of Indians.

+In 1909 the reserve was reduced in size to just 10 squre miles.
+The band is currently contesting that reduction.

 Indian Reserves

 There are two reserves under the governance of the band: